-Tiles are also cached on a rolling basis.
-This means there may be some fluctuation in tile responses as tiles are cached during an initial request, drop off the cache store and are re-cached.
+Tiles are cached on a rolling basis.
+There may be some fluctuation in tile responses as tiles are cached during an initial request, drop off the cache store, and are re-cached.

-Data that comprise LDS map tile services is frequently updated.
+Data that comprise LDS map tile services are frequently updated.
 You may experience a temporary dip in performance as the cache is flushed and tiles are re-cached by users following a data update.

-To guarantee reasonable performance levels and to guard against overuse or abuse of LINZ’s free tile services, these services are rate limited.
+To guarantee reasonable performance levels and guard against overuse or abuse of our free tile services, these services are rate limited.
 It is highly unlikely that rate limiting will impact the use of tile services in GIS applications.